pgmgent-2425-datamanagement/custom-backoffice-pgm-benobira/README.md

 - **File:** `./database.sql`
 - This SQL file contains the schema and data for setting up the SeatSmart database.

-## Installation
+## Installation tips
-- Clone the repository from [GitHub Classroom Link](https://github.com/pgmgent-2425-datamanagement/custom-backoffice-pgm-benobira).
+- Don't forget to install composer `ddev composer install`
-- Configure your database settings in `config.php`.
+- Import `database.sql` to your MySQL database
-- Import `database.sql` to your MySQL database.
+- Don't forget to install npm and run `npm run build` for Tailwind
-- Access the project through your web server setup.
+- If the `config.php` is unchanged the project should run on `https://127.0.0.1:7001` (if it was still available).

-## Screencast Overview
+## Screencast Overview (not included in repo)
 - **File:** `./screencast.mp4`
 - A brief video demonstration that walks through the functionality of the SeatSmart application, showcasing the user interface and the features implemented.